 In January of 2011, the Company's Board of Directors approved a share repurchase program.
 Under the program, the Company may, from time to time, repurchase shares of its common stock, solely through open market purchases effected through a broker dealer at prevailing market prices, based on a variety of factors such as price, corporate trading policy requirements and overall market conditions.
 The Company and its Board of Directors may increase or otherwise modify, renew, suspend or terminate the share repurchase program at any time, without prior notice.
-As announced on February 4, 2015, the Company's Board of Directors approved a resolution to increase the authorization amount under the share repurchase program by an additional \$500 million, resulting in a cumulative authorization amount of \$5.0 billion.
-The additional \$500 million authorization is effective for a three-year period, beginning on its announcement date.
+As announced on February 4, 2015, and May 29, 2015, the Company's Board of Directors each time approved a resolution to increase the authorization amount under the share repurchase program by an additional \$500 million, resulting in a cumulative authorization amount of \$5.5 billion.
+Each additional \$500 million authorization is effective for a three-year period, beginning on its respective announcement date.